Azure-Samples/nodejs-microservices/docs/workshop.md

 In this workshop, we'll explore the fundamentals of microservices architecture and how to implement it from code to production, using Node.js, Docker and Azure.

-We will build a complete application including a website with authentication and 3 microservices, deploy it to Azure using a CI/CD pipeline, perform load testing to tune the scaling of our services, and use log tracing and monitoring.
+We will build a complete application including a website with authentication and 3 microservices, deploy it to Azure using a CI/CD pipeline, monitor and tune the scaling of our services, and use log tracing to debug issues.
 And we'll do all that without needing to use Kubernetes!

-## Goals and topics covered
-- Brief review of microservices architecture and its benefits
+## You'll learn how to...
 - Create Node.js services using 3 differents frameworks
   * [Express](https://expressjs.com/)
   * [Fastify](https://www.fastify.io/)